troii/Rudeltippen/README.md

 Change the default values if you want to and create an inital user.

 > The inital user will be an administrative user and automaticly activated.
+> After the setup is complete, Rudeltippen will automaticly load all data for the Euro 2012.

 Step 7
 ------------------